[VIDEO] Laser Acupuncture Improves Implantation Success Rates | FAQs, Study Results, and A Personal Story

 Much to my surprise, laser acupuncture is anything but unpleasant.

 Or maybe you aren’t convinced yet.
 I was skeptical of needle acupuncture at the beginning, so I understand your hesitancy.
-In order to further explain the phenomenon behind laser acupuncture and unveil an otherwise mysterious practice, I asked RMA of Connecticut’s top-notch acupuncturist, Amy Matton, MSTOM, L.Ac, everything you’d want to know about Laser Acupuncture:
+In order to further explain the phenomenon behind laser acupuncture and unveil an otherwise mysterious practice, I asked RMA of Connecticut’s Doctors of Acupuncture, Amy Matton, MSTOM, L.Ac, everything you’d want to know about Laser Acupuncture:

 Does Laser Acupuncture Really Work in Raising Implantation Success Rates?